 Director Bio

 Maya Craig is a documentary filmmaker and freelance director of photography based in San Francisco.
 After working in environmental science for a number of years, Maya transitioned into film production in 2010 with the goal of bringing awareness to environmental issues through nonfiction storytelling.
 She's worked on feature documentaries with Jigsaw Productions and Berkeley’s Investigative Reporting Program, and produced broadcast content for creative agencies Mekanism and Butler, Shine, Stern and Partners.
 In 2018, she established the west coast production company Neighbor.
-Maya holds Master’s in Documentary Film from UC Berkeley’s Graduate School of Journalism, and most recently is producing a Sundance/Pulitzer-supported feature documentary about climate change-induced land use conflict in Laikipia, Kenya.
+Maya holds a Master’s in Documentary Film from UC Berkeley’s Graduate School of Journalism, and most recently is producing a Sundance/Pulitzer-supported feature documentary about climate change-induced land use conflict in Laikipia, Kenya.

 Cast